JuliaPy/Conda.jl/README.md

 ## Basic functionalities

-Basic package managing utilities are provided in the Conda module :
+Basic package managing utilities are provided in the Conda module:
 - `Conda.add(package)`: install a package;
 - `Conda.rm(package)`: remove (uninstall) a package;
 - `Conda.update()`: update all installed packages to the latest version;